Chaitali Ghosh, Ph.D.

 Our laboratory investigates the role of the blood-brain barrier in health and disease.
-Our studies focus on cerebrovascular research to better understand brain physiology and function in neurological disorders (e.g., epilepsy and epilepsy with other comorbidities such as stroke, depression).
+Our studies focus on cerebrovascular research to better understand brain physiology and function in neurological disorders (e.g., epilepsy and epilepsy with other comorbidities such as stroke or depression).
 In much of our current work, we investigate the mechanisms and pathophysiological alterations that could possibly impede drug bioavailability across the dysfunctional blood-brain barrier.
-We study drug-metabolizing enzymes (e.g., cytochrome P450 enzyme, UDP-glucuronosyltransferase); transporters (e.g., P-glycoprotein/MDR1, multidrug resistance-associated proteins); nuclear receptors (e.g., glucocorticoid nuclear receptor, pregnane xenobiotic nuclear receptor), and other regulatory factors that control pharmacokinetic and pharmacodynamic phenomena during drug biotransformation in disease states.
-With a multidisciplinary team of clinicians, neurosurgeons, and neuroscientists, we investigate the factors contributing to drug resistance in patients suffering from epilepsy.
+We study drug-metabolizing enzymes (e.g., cytochrome P450 enzyme, UDP-glucuronosyltransferase), drug transporters (e.g., P-glycoprotein/MDR1, multidrug resistance-associated proteins), nuclear receptors (e.g., glucocorticoid nuclear receptor, pregnane xenobiotic nuclear receptor), and other regulatory factors that control pharmacokinetic and pharmacodynamic phenomena during drug biotransformation in disease states.
+With a multidisciplinary team of clinicians, neurosurgeons and neuroscientists, we investigate the factors contributing to drug resistance in patients suffering from epilepsy.
 We use multifaceted approaches to test drugs and identify their metabolites and understand the mechanism involved.
-For this, we use a humanized dynamicin vitroneurovascular unit, established with primary brain cells isolated from resected human brain tissues post-epilepsy surgery.
-We simultaneously compare drug-metabolite levels in the blood and in the human brain tissue by in situ/ex vivo approaches and in vivo using rodent models of the disease.
+For this, we use a humanized dynamic in vitro neurovascular unit, established with primary brain cells isolated from resected human brain tissues post-epilepsy surgery.
+We simultaneously compare drug metabolite levels in the blood and in the human brain tissue by in situ/ex vivo approaches and in vivo using rodent models of the disease.
 Standardized cellular, molecular, immunological, imaging and analytical techniques are followed routinely in the laboratory.
-The long-term goal of these studies is to develop a screening platform for pharmacological compounds including drugs across the blood-brain barrier as a disease-modeling tool to improve drug therapy and to minimize harmful side effects brought on by the interaction of co-prescribed drugs.
+The long-term goal of these studies is to develop a screening platform for pharmacological compounds, including drugs, across the blood-brain barrier as a disease-modeling tool to improve drug therapy and to minimize harmful side effects brought on by the interaction of co-prescribed drugs.
 We also strive to identify novel therapeutic targets in the brain and vasculature for improving drug efficacy.
 FUNDING: We thank the National Institutes of Health for its support of these projects and other foundation grants.

 In other words ...